A critically important piece of market research is recruiting reputable, high-quality participants. But why?

-The people in our panel are participants from previous studies on fun topics, serious topics, specific industries, specific types of products or services, and even those who haven't participated in market research yet, but want to.
+The people in our panel are participants from previous studies on fun topics, serious topics, specific industries, specific types of products or services, and even those who haven't participated in market research yet but want to.

 Let's just say the variety of topics and subject matters provides our market research firm access to a number of diverse profiles and participants for future market research.

-This provides our clients a pool of willing and ready-to-go participants for their qualitative market research projects and recruits.
+This provides our clients with a pool of willing and ready-to-go participants for their qualitative market research projects and recruits.

 Additionally, our in-house panel allows our team to recruit quality and reliable participants in a timely and cost-efficient manner.

 Some market research firms know how to do this well, while others get by or barely dabble in this space.

 Having an in-house team of marketers helps Drive Research apply its wealth of knowledge to this space for qualitative market research recruiting.